testground/testground/ROADMAP.md

 ## 1. Testground provides reliable results

+**Why:** A testing platform that is unreliable is just a noise-producing machine.
+We need to secure our users' trust.
+Testground maintainers need clear feebdacks about stability improvements & regressions.

 ### Milestone 1: We have a stability metrics dashboard

 Maintainers and users have a way to measure and follow Testground's Stability over any "relevant" axis.